vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 ### Use the function

-Now, we rebuild our extension, and our custom function is ready to be used in the script editor.
+Now, we rebuild our extension, and our custom function is ready to be used in Peakboard Designer.

 However, custom data source functions do not appear as standalone Building Blocks (unlike built-in data source functions).
-So in order to run a custom function, we use one of these custom-function-runner Building Blocks:
+So in order to run a custom function, we need to use one of these custom-function-runner Building Blocks:
 * *Run function*
 * *Run function with return value*

 In our case, `AddMyNumbers` has a return value, so we use the *Run function with return value* Building Block.
-Then, we select our data source and custom function, and we enter the arguments for the function:
+To use the block, we select our data source and custom function, and we enter the arguments for the function:
 ![Peakboard Building Block calling the custom function](/assets/2026-01-14/peakboard-custom-function-building-block.png)

 ## Create a function with a table parameter